acdcjunior/acdcjunior.github.io/_posts/2016-03-20-typescript-cast-object-to-other-type-or-instanceof.md

 published: true
 ---

-Typescript: cast an object to other type.
+Typescript: cast an object to another type.
 How?
 <!--more-->

 <br>